gabriel/swiftui-snapshot-testing/README.md

 # SwiftUI Snapshot Testing

 A Swift package that provides snapshot testing capabilities for SwiftUI views on both iOS and macOS platforms.
-This package extends the functionality of [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) to make it easier to test SwiftUI views.
+This package extends the functionality of [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) to make it easier to test cross platform SwiftUI views.

 - For pure SwiftUI views use `assertRender(view: view)`.
 - For UIKit based SwiftUI views, use `assertSnapshot(view: view)`.